Liga Veneta: Transition years (2016–2020)

-2020 regional election and aftermath
+2020 regional election

-The regional election was, even more, a triumph for Zaia, who was re-elected for a third conservative term with 76.8% of the vote.
+The regional election, held in September 2025, was, even more, a triumph for Zaia, who was re-elected for a third conservative term with 76.8% of the vote.
 Liga Veneta fielded three lists, including the official one, Zaia's personal list and the "Venetian Autonomy List" (comprising also Liga Veneta Repubblica), which obtained 16.9%, 44.6% and 2.4%, respectively.
 The party, with 33 seats (plus one obtained by the third list), had thus far more than 50% of the seats in the Regional Council.

-After the election, Zaia unveiled his third government, composed of eight ministers, including seven Lighisti: Elisa De Berti (Vice President, Legal Affairs, Public Works, Infrastructures and Transports), Francesco Calzavara (Planning, Budget, Patrimony and Local Government), Manuela Lanzarin (Health, Social Affairs and Social Programs), Roberto Marcato (Economic Development, Energy and Special Status for Venice), Federico Caner (EU Programs, Agriculture, Tourism and International Trade), Gianpaolo Bottacin (Environment, Climate and Civil Protection), Cristiano Corazzari (Culture, City Planning, Security, Hunting and Fishing); Elena Donazzan (Education, Formation, Labour and Equal Opportunities) represented Brothers of Italy.
-LV's Roberto Ciambetti was re-elected President of the Regional Council.
+After the election, Zaia unveiled his third government, composed of eight ministers, including seven lighisti: Elisa De Berti (Vice President, Legal Affairs, Public Works, Infrastructures and Transports), Francesco Calzavara (Planning, Budget, Patrimony and Local Government), Manuela Lanzarin (Health, Social Affairs and Social Programs), Roberto Marcato (Economic Development, Energy and Special Status for Venice), Federico Caner (EU Programs, Agriculture, Tourism and International Trade), Gianpaolo Bottacin (Environment, Climate and Civil Protection), Cristiano Corazzari (Culture, City Planning, Security, Hunting and Fishing); Elena Donazzan (Education, Formation, Labour and Equal Opportunities), representing Brothers of Italy (FdI).
+Due to the party's dominance, Roberto Ciambetti was re-elected President of the Regional Council and Nicola Finco was elected as one of his two vice presidents.